 “Did anything exciting happen in court today?”
 Mrs. Hutchins asked.

 “Yeah, did that Lee Ramsen get nailed to the wall?”
 Mark asked.

 “Yes, Mrs. Hutchins, and partly yes partly no, Mark,” Mr. Williams replied.
 “It’s a long story, and what I’d like to do is tell you about what happened today, but let’s go in now to hear the closing arguments by the Defense and the Prosecution.”

-Everyone agreed, and we went in and got our seats.
+Everyone agreed, and we went in and picked seats.
 There were more people in the gallery, probably because the witnesses were released and could come in and listen to the summations.
 I saw my mom sitting near the center aisle about half-way back.
 I stopped to say hello.

 “Hi, Curt.
 I guess this trial is near the end.
 I’m glad for that, and I expect you’re glad too.”

 “Yeah, I sure am.
 I hope the closing arguments are interesting.
 If they aren’t I’ll probably fall asleep.”
-I grinned.
+I yawned.

 “Me too.
 At least you’ve been in here where things are happening.
 I’ve been stuck in a witness room for almost all of the trial.”

 “I never thought of that,” I said.
 “That doesn’t sound like fun.
 What did you do, read?”

 “I’m almost jealous.
 But only almost,” I joked, and Mom grinned.
 “I’m going to go sit down.
 The Bailiff just stood up and I think that means the Judge will be coming in to start the closing arguments.
 I’ll talk to you later.”